San Bernardo alle Terme: History

-In 1598, under the patronage of Caterina Sforza di Santafiora, this church was built for the French Cistercian group, the Feuillants, under the leadership of Giovanni Barreiro, abbot of Toulouse.
+As Cardinal-priest, Domenico Silvio Passionei had an apartment built on the second floor of the monastery.
+Intended for use during annual spiritual devotions, it was also used to entertain friends and house a collection of books and impressive portrait prints.

 Later, after the dissolution of the Feuillants during the French Revolution, the edifice and the annexed monastery were ceded to the Congregation of St. Bernard of Clairvaux, after whom the church is named.

+The abbey was sequestered by the Italian government in 1872, and used as army barracks for several years.
+In 1901 it was demolished to make way for the Via Torino.

 The current Cardinal Priest of the Titulus S. Bernardi ad Thermas is George Alencherry.